What is the programme?

 Why should my school consider offering the programme?

 Cambridge Global Perspectives takes an interdisciplinary, cross-curricular approach to developing the skills needed for success in education and work.

-Schools need to ensure that their students are ready for their next stage of learning or work.
-Both skill development and subject knowledge are essential in order to support student progression.
+Schools need to ensure that their learners are ready for their next stage of learning or work.
+Both skill development and subject knowledge are essential in order to support learner progression.

 By studying global issues, learners explore different, and often opposing, perspectives to develop their critical thinking, research and communication skills.
 They practise researching arguments before analysing, evaluating and communicating their findings.
 These skills are highly valued in education and work.